ibm-cloud-docs/containers/cs_loadbalancer.md

       </tr>
       </tbody></table>

-      Example configuration file to create a private classic load balancer service that uses a specified IP address on private VLAN `2234945` in `dal12`:
+      Example configuration file to create a private classic load balancer service that uses a specified IP address in `dal12`:

       ```
       apiVersion: v1